 Up close, it is mind blowing that they exist.
 The largest of the 3 pyramids, Khufu is made up of more than 2.5 million blocks of granite and limestone, each weighing approximately 5,000 pounds.

-We opted to not go inside the pyramids.
+We opted to NOT go inside the pyramids.
 Though it’s an additional cost beyond the entry ticket, the reason we didn’t go inside is because many people say it’s claustrophobic and overwhelmingly hot.
-If you are heading to Luxor, the tombs in the Valley of the Kings are a better choice.

-The Sphinx is in the same complex.
 There is a line to go on the viewing platform up close to the Sphinx or you can easily see it a little further back without waiting.

 Photo Tip: Taking photos at the Pyramids of Giza is easier than you would think because the area is so large that you can easily get photos without other people in them.

-The trick is getting to the hill that overlooks the Pyramids because it is pretty far to walk in the heat..
+The trick is getting to the hill that overlooks the Pyramids because it is pretty far to walk in the heat.
 If you are taking a tour, they will drive you there or they may send you in a buggy.

-Khan el-Khalili Bazaar is a Great Place to do Your Souvenir Shopping
+Khan el-Khalili Bazaar For Egypt Souvenir Shopping

 If you love shopping, you will have the best time at the Khan el-Khalili Bazaar, It is crazy crowded and practically a show with store owners calling out one liners to tourist to get them in their shops.